snowyu/h2doc.js/README.md

 - Download pictures in the html
 - Directory is a notebook
 - Collect and cache the tags from the front-matter of markdown
+  - Use the special tag format on the first tag to create folder through prefix `/` or `./`
+    - startsWith `/` means absolute path which relative to the `root` directory
+    - startsWith `./` means relative path of the `folder`
 - Save markdown and pictures to the current(specified) folder(`root`)
 - decides the rules for stored file name and dir name:
   1. markdown file with the same markdown name folder